Bhargavi84/Explore-Ireland-MS2/README.md

     * I want to find out latest Covid-19 travel advice Ireland.
     * I can easily use and accessible simple navigation bar to select the section of the website.
     * I want to see random images of new locations I could visit.
-    * I want to have access to all necessary travel information I need to plan my trip.
     * I can click the featured button to receive a newsletter for more updates.